forestliurui/EECS598-Assignment02/README.md

 ### Q3
 453s
 Comparing with Q1, this experiment ran a little faster.
-I think it is because they have the same amount of data but Q3 only have 48 batches, which saved some time in applying the gradients.
+I think it is because they have the same amount of data but Q3 only have 48 batches, which is smaller than Q1 and saved some time in applying the gradients.
+At the same time, the size of each batch increased, which resulted a longer time for each batch.

 ### Q5
+All plots are like cpu_vgg_q* and mem_vgg_q*
 #### 1
 3857s